 Currently we have pricing arrangements of varying lengths with our distributors and suppliers, including distributors and suppliers of meats, dairy, bread, cookie dough and other products.
 Meats represent about approximately 30% of our product purchasing composition.
 In fiscal year 2022, more than 90% of our meat products were sourced from 10 suppliers under non-exclusive contracts.
 We have a non-exclusive contract with Campagna-Turano Bakery, Inc. for our signature multigrain bread.
 Campagna-Turano Bakery, Inc. produces bread items in a primary and secondary production facility.
-We have secondary suppliers in place for many of or ertain products may affect the profitability of certain items, our ability to maintain existing prices and our ability to purchase sufficient amounts of items to satisfy our customers' demands.
+We have secondary suppliers in place for many of our significant meats, and we believe we would be able to source our meat and bread requirements from different suppliers if doing so became necessary.
+However, changes in the price or availability of certain products may affect the profitability of certain items, our ability to maintain existing prices and our ability to purchase sufficient amounts of items to satisfy our customers' demands.